 In Productboard, you can customize the sharing settings for individual fields like particular objectives, tasks, or drivers.

-If you try to share a view that contains fields not shared with the same audience (contained in filters, or displayed as columns), you'll have the option of removing those fields, or else updating their sharing settings.
+If you try to share a view that contains fields not shared with the same audience (contained in filters, or displayed as columns), you will have the option of sharing the view or removing the fields before sharing